-Articles or substances, which are a cause of immediate danger, may be seized under consumer protection laws.
+Articles or substances, which are a cause or likely to be a cause of immediate danger, may be seized under consumer protection laws.
 Officers may also seize records or goods which are deemed dangerous or required as evidence.

 Equipment may be seized to abate (stop) nuisance where there are repeat offences, or the nuisance is such that its removal is the most effective remedy.
 Additionally, other articles, records and notices may be seized by officers, if required as evidence to prove an alleged offence.
+E.g. Counterfeit or illicit goods.

-i) Work in Default
+j) Works in Default